rossetti/KSLBook/docs/06-Chapter6.md

 - `BlockedReceiving` - This state indicates that the entity's process is suspended because the entity is trying to receive items from a blocking queue and there are no items to receive.
 This is the other end of the communication channel formed by a blocking queue.
 - `InHoldQueue` - This state indicates that the entity's process is suspended because the entity is an arbitrary queue that holds entities until they are removed and re-activated.
 - `WaitForProcess` - An entity may activate another process.
 This state indicates that the entity's process is suspended because the entity is waiting for the process to complete before proceeding.
+- `BlockedUntilCompletion` - An entity may activate another process that has blockages.
+This state indicates that the entity's process is suspended because the entity is waiting for the blockage to complete.

 <div class="figure" style="text-align: center">
 <img src="./figures2/ch6/EntityStateTransitions.png" alt="Legal Entity State Transitions" width="50%" height="50%" />